dwikkymaradhiza/maptweets/README.md

 5. From terminal, in url root directory of the project, "run php artisan key:generate" to generate key.
 6. From terminal, in url root directory of the project, "run php artisan migrate" to generate database.

+# Configuration

+1. You can change the twitter radius coordinate value in "config/constants.php" (RADIUS).
+2. You can change time expired for cache value in "config/constants.php" (EXPIRED).